 MGM signed Howard as their answer to Warner Brother's Gordon MacRae.
 In fact, Howard had already done, on stage, Gordon's later two most famous film roles, in "Carousel" and "Oklahoma", before scoring a big success in his first MGM musical "Anne Get your Gun", released earlier in '50.
 The present film was obviously a lower budget offering, without clear cut hit songs intended.
 Of course, he would go on to star in a string of popular musicals, with various top bona fide singing actresses as his leading lady.
 These include: "Showboat", "Calamity Jane"(my favorite), Kiss Me Kate" and "Seven Brides for Seven Brothers"(his favorite).
 He would again costar with Esther the following year in the musical comedy "Texas Carnival", but they had to share the spotlight with Red Skelton, Anne Miller , and Keenan Wynn.
-Come to think of it, they could have used a greater comedic element in the present film.
+Their final film as the costars was, the quite different, "Jupiter's Delight".

 This film is essentially a color remake of the very early talky(1929) "The Pagan", with a rather similar screen play, and which was actually largely filmed in Tahiti.
 The title and theme song of the present film are derived from the theme song for that film, composed by the productive team of Nacio Herb Brown and Arthur Freed, who also came out with the famous "Singing in the Rain" that year.
 However, "The Pagan", was not otherwise a musical, whereas the present film is a light musical.
 The other tunes were newly composed by veteran tunesmith Harry Warren, with Arthur Freed again doing the lyrics.
 Warren composed most of the songs for a number of MGM musicals in the late '40s and early '50s, after having done the same at Fox studios during their string of musical hits during the early '40s.